exception-handling/exception-handling-bugs/README.md

-An Empirical Study on Exception Handling Practices in Python Open-Source Projects
+Exception Handling Bugs in Python
 ---
-This repository includes the source code and data for our paper "An Empirical Study on Exception Handling Practices in Python Open-Source Projects".
+This repository includes the source code and data for our paper "Slithering Through Exception Handling Bugs in Python:
+Understanding Symptoms, Root Causes, Fixes and Anti-patterns".

+## Datasets

+####Dataset with the bugs, root causes, fixes and anti-patterns:
+`datasets\bugs\dataset_exception_bugs.csv`
+####Output of our parser tool across all projects:
+`datasets\bugs\output_parser\`
+####Projects:
+`projects_py.csv`

 ## Requirements

 - Python 3.6+

 ## Build
-To reproduce the results, follow the instructions below.
+To reproduce the results from our parser, follow the instructions below.

 1. Run `pip install -r requirements.txt`
 2. Run `python3 miner.py`